Uncountably many enumerations of well-quasi-ordered permutation classes: Introduction

 \section{Introduction}

-Well-quasi-order is a strong structural property of permutation classes, and until recently, it was conceivable that there might be only countably many classes with this property.
-However, it can be seen from the recent work of Oudrar, Pouzet, and Zaguia~\cite{oudrar:minimal-prime-ages:} that there are uncountably many well-quasi-ordered permutation classes.
+Well-quasi-order is a fundamental structural property of permutation classes.
+Until recently, it was conceivable that only countably many classes could possess this property, but recent work of Oudrar, Pouzet, and Zaguia~\cite{oudrar:minimal-prime-ages:} established that there are in fact uncountably many well-quasi-ordered permutation classes.
 Our main result goes further.
-We show that one can find uncountably many well-quasi-ordered permutation classes with distinct enumerations, which implies that these enumerations cannot all be nice.
-We defer definitions and context for our main theorem until later in this introduction, but state it now.
+We show that one can find uncountably many well-quasi-ordered permutation classes with distinct enumerations, which implies that these enumerations cannot all be algebraic, D-finite, or otherwise well-behaved.
+We present our main result first, followed by definitions and context.

 \begin{theorem} There are uncountably many distinct enumerations of well-quasi-ordered permutation classes. \end{theorem}